 Salt

-• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
-Wash and dry produce. • Zest and halve orange.
+Zest and halve orange.
 Squeeze juice from half the orange (whole orange for 4) into a small bowl.
 Peel and mince or grate garlic.
 Zest and quarter lime.
 Slice potatoes into ½-inch sticks.
 Halve, peel, and cut onion into 1-inch wedges.
 Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
 Trim scallions; thinly slice greens and cut whites into 1-inch batons.

-• To bowl with orange juice, stir in garlic, half the orange zest, half the lime zest, half the ancho chili powder, and ¾ tsp Mexican Spice Blend (all the ancho chili powder and 1 ½ tsp Mexican Spice Blend for 4 servings).
+To bowl with orange juice, stir in garlic, half the orange zest, half the lime zest, half the ancho chili powder, and ¾ tsp Mexican Spice Blend (all the ancho chili powder and 1½ tsp Mexican Spice Blend for 4 servings).
+(Save remaining Mexican Spice Blend for another use.)
 Add a large drizzle of olive oil and juice from half the lime; season with salt and pepper.
 Stir to combine.
-(Save remaining Mexican Spice Blend for another use.)

-• Toss potatoes, onion, carrots, and scallion whites on a baking sheet with a large drizzle of oil, salt, and pepper.
-Arrange in a single layer, leaving an open space in the center (for 4 servings, arrange veggies across entire sheet). • Pat chicken* dry with paper towels and season all over with salt and pepper.
+Pat chicken* dry with paper towels and season all over with salt and pepper.
 Place chicken, skin side up, between veggies (for 4, place chicken on a second baking sheet).
-Pour most of the marinade (save about 1-2 TBSP for use in the next step) over chicken and rub all over (including the underside) to evenly coat. • Roast on top rack until chicken is almost cooked through, 30-40 minutes (you'll add rest of marinade then).
-(For 4, roast chicken on top rack and veggies on middle rack, swapping rack positions halfway through.)
-TIP: If chicken is browning too quickly, cover loosely with aluminum foil.
+Pour most of the marinade (save about 1-2 TBSP for use in the next step) over chicken and rub all over (including the underside) to evenly coat.

-• When chicken and veggies have roasted 30-40 minutes, remove sheet from oven.
+Once chicken and veggies have roasted 30-40 minutes, remove sheet from oven.
 Carefully pour remaining marinade over chicken, turning to coat.
 Return to top rack and roast until chicken is cooked through and veggies are tender, 5 minutes more.
 TIP: To ensure chicken is cooked through, insert a thermometer into the innermost part of the thigh and breast (avoiding any bones).
-Once chicken is cooked, the bones may still appear pink—this is OK! • Remove from oven and let rest at least 5 minutes.
+Once chicken is cooked, the bones may still appear pink—this is OK!

-• While chicken and veggies roast, in a second small bowl, combine sour cream, remaining lime zest, juice from remaining lime, and a pinch of orange zest; season with salt.
+While chicken and veggies roast, in a second small bowl, combine sour cream, remaining lime zest, juice from remaining lime, and a pinch of remaining orange zest; season with salt.
 Add water 1 tsp at a time until mixture reaches drizzling consistency.

-• Transfer chicken and veggie jumble to a serving plate.
+Transfer chicken and veggie jumble to a serving plate.
 Drizzle with crema and garnish with scallion greens.
 Serve family style.